ARBA Mission statement

 4. Give the winners of both categories of the “Memphis Blues Challenge” competition the opportunity and assistance to compete at The International Blues Challenge in Memphis.

 7. Continue partnership with The Gov in presenting the Gumbo Room Thursday evening weekly gig and jam.

-9. To establish and maintain links with suitable roots and blues related music festivals held in South Australia and throughout the rest of Australia.
+10. To establish and maintain links with suitable roots and blues related music festivals held in South Australia and throughout the rest of Australia.

 ARBA Committee Members

 MAILING ADDRESS: ARBA PO BOX 457 Unley SA, 5061

 Blues is an African-American music that traverses a wide range of emotions and musical styles.
 “Feeling blue” is expressed in songs whose verses lament injustice or express longing for a better life and lost loves, jobs, and money.
 But blues is also a raucous dance music that celebrates pleasure and success.
 Central to the idea of blues performance is the concept that, by performing or listening to the blues, one is able to overcome sadness and lose the blues.